2019 FRONTIERS IN RESILIENCE

 January 14-15, 2019

-Sandia National Laboratories and George Mason University’s Schar School of Policy and Government, along with its Center for Energy Science and Policy and Centers on the Public Service, invite you to attend its annual symposium on critical infrastructure resilience.
+Sandia National Laboratories and George Mason University’s Schar School of Policy and Government, along with its Center for Energy Science and Policy and Centers on the Public Service, invite you to attend its annual symposium.

 Schar School of Policy and Government, George Mason University, Founders Hall, 3351 Fairfax Drive, Arlington, Virginia 22201

-The Schar School is proud to welcome attendees to its Arlington, Virginia campus.
-The School is within easy walking distance to Virginia Square metro station and several local restaurants, shops, and stores.
-For more information, see: http://arlington.gmu.edu/.
+The Schar School is proud to welcome attendees to its Arlington Campus.
+The School is within easy walking distance to the Virginia Square metro station and several local restaurants, shops, and stores.

 SCHEDULE AT A GLANCE.